Donate Cars

 What is Sweat Equity?

 Sweat Equity is your investment in Habitat's work and mission; it is also an expression of your partnership with Habitat for Humanity of Greater Centre County.
 Your sweat equity is as important to the process of becoming a Habitat homeowner as is your down payment.
-Once approved as a partner family, you must complete 60 hours of volunteer work for Habitat before ground is broken on your home.
-A total of between 350-500 hours is required before you can move into your home.
+Once approved as a partner family, you must complete 50 hours of volunteer work for Habitat before ground is broken on your home.
+A total of 350 hours is required before you can move into your home.

 What kind of work might sweat equity include?